GfSE/SpecIF/documentation/06_SpecIF_Model_Integration_Guide_for_FMC.md

 Where:
 - 'model-element' is one of [ 'FMC:Actor', 'FMC:State', 'FMC:Event' ].
 - All statement class terms are defined in the [Vocabulary](https://specif.de/apps/view#import=../examples/Vocabulary.specifz;view=doc;node=N-blM4lfyHM55YlbfBZ3NWj4SYwa3).
+- The original model element type is stored in a property named _dcterms:type_.

 ### Example